wonas2dosgwr3/measurevaluenotmoney/README.md

 3.14

 # ***THE HOMELESS (HUNTING AND GATHERING) DOLLAR.
 Part 37.
 World WITHOUT PRICES.
 Part A.***
-## ***Minding other people's business instead, HUNTING AND GATHERING, only bubbles, only bad merchandise.<br><br>Over-priced is a price nobody pays, NO TRANSACTION!!!, NO PRICE AT ALL!!!<br><br>23,000 plus HUNTERS AND GATHERERS¹ unanimously taking the 5th Amendment, instead of exercizing their inalienable right TO MEASURE VALUE, TO MIND THEIR OWN BUSINESS, TO CREATE PRICES!!!!!***
+## ***Minding other people's business instead, HUNTING AND GATHERING, only bubbles, only bad merchandise.<br><br>Over-priced is a price nobody pays, NO TRANSACTION!!!, NO PRICE AT ALL!!!<br><br>23,000 plus HUNTERS AND GATHERERS¹ unanimously taking the 5th Amendment, instead of exercizing their inalienable right TO MEASURE VALUE, TO MIND THEIR OWN BUSINESS, <ins>TO CREATE PRICES!!!!!</ins>***
 >> ### ***¹ <ins>Reuters,</ins> "Fed is cutting staff after more than a decade of payroll growth" By Howard Schneider, September 22, 2023 3:13 AM PDTUpdated 5 months ago"***

 ## ***World WITHOUT PRICES.
 Part B.<br><br>23,000 plus HUNTERS AND GATHERERS refusing <ins>TO REDUCE THEIR LAND REQUIREMENT by specializing (measuring value)</ins>, instead regarding all <ins>value measurement (LAND REQUIREMENT REDUCTION)</ins> by other people as LEGAL PLUNDER FOR LEGAL TENDER (HOMELESS DOLLARS). <ins>Sight of legitimate costs disappears, as hunters and gatherers engaged in LEGAL TENDER SPECULATION DESTROY PRICES!!!!!</ins>, robbing consumers and producers.***